 Joe had a blast watching Jacob use his creative side and find his spark (a Core Asset), especially since Jacob had struggled in the past to communicate his ideas and express his creativity.

 A few days later, Jacob waved at Friend/mentor Corey when he saw him at school and ran over to tell him about his comic book.
 Jacob rarely reaches out to others like this, and it put a huge smile on Corey’s face to see Jacob's excitement!

 I Like School Now

-Andrew mentioned that Lincoln has been highly motivated by their outings--telling Andrew he wants to pause time on their car rides home so they have more time together.
+Andrew mentioned that Lincoln had been highly motivated by their outings–telling Andrew he wants to pause time on their car rides home, so they have more time together.
 Andrew saw this as an opportunity to help Lincoln improve his behavior and increase his time at school.